iOS 26 vs. iOS 18: What’s Really New with Liquid Glass?

 Why did Apple skip from iOS 18 to iOS 26?

-Apple hasn’t officially said, but the jump likely aligns iOS versions with VisionOS and other internal product strategies.
+Apple hasn’t officially explained the version numbering jump, but it likely aligns the iOS versioning with VisionOS and other internal ecosystem strategies.

 Will older iPhones support Liquid Glass?

-Yes—but with limitations.
-Devices like iPhone 12 and older may see fewer effects or less fluid animations.
+Yes—but with some limitations.
+Older devices like the iPhone 12 series may experience fewer transparency effects or less fluid UI animations.

 Final Thoughts

-iOS 26 brings a modern, glassy vibe to your iPhone—but don’t expect a revolution.
-Liquid Glass is subtle, still evolving, and mostly focused on how things look rather than how they work.
-If you’re not into beta bugs or minimal UI changes, waiting for the stable release later in 2025 is your best bet.
+iOS 26 brings a modern, glassy vibe to your iPhone—but don’t expect a total revolution.
+Liquid Glass is subtle, still evolving, and primarily focused on aesthetics.
+If you want to avoid beta bugs, waiting for the stable release later in 2025 is your best bet.